SixLabors/docs/articles/imagesharp.drawing/text.md

 ## Wrap and Align Text

 [`RichTextOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.RichTextOptions) inherits the core Fonts text options and adds ImageSharp.Drawing-specific rich text behavior.

+Wrapping and alignment happen before pixels are drawn. `WrappingLength` determines where line breaking can happen. `TextAlignment` aligns lines within the paragraph. `HorizontalAlignment` and `VerticalAlignment` position the laid-out paragraph relative to `Origin`.
+Keeping those roles separate avoids the common mistake of manually subtracting measured widths and then fighting wrapped or fallback text.

 ```csharp
 using SixLabors.Fonts;